GabeStah/Airbrake.io/Exceptions/Python/Hierarchy/text.md

 The Python exception class hierarchy consists of a few dozen different exceptions spread across a handful of important base class types.
 As with most programming languages, errors occur within a Python application when something unexpected goes wrong.
 Anything from improper arithmetic and running out of memory to invalid file references and unicode formatting errors may be raised by Python under certain circumstances.

 Most of the errors we'll explore in this series are considered `exceptions`, which indicate that these are `non-fatal` errors.
 While a `fatal` error will halt execution of the current application, all non-fatal exceptions allow execution to continue.
-This allows our code to explicitly catch or `rescue` the exception that has been raised and programmatically react to it in an appropriate manner.
+This allows our code to explicitly catch or `rescue` the raised exception and programmatically react to it in an appropriate manner.

 Let's start by looking at the full Python exception class hierarchy, as seen below: